-Graduate students in degree-seeking programs are eligible for a total of two terms (fall and/or spring semesters) of academic leave.
-Students must document their request for a leave and meet the eligibility requirements.
+Students must document their request for a leave by filing a Leave of Absence Request form.
 Students who anticipate not being enrolled for one or more terms, (fall or spring semesters, not summer), for whatever reason should meet with their program adviser before the first day of classes of their period of non-enrollment to request an academic leave of absence.